 - Alumnae/i of Goucher who occasionally return to Goucher to celebrate their weddings in this sacred space (for information about weddings, please call Angela McDonald at Events, Scheduling, and Facilities Rentals, 410-337-6154).

-The Haebler Memorial Chapel is a sacred space.
-It was designed as a religious space, deliberately open and not tied to a particular Christian tradition, but certainly religious.
+The Haebler Memorial Chapel as a whole is a sacred space.
+The main floor Sacred Space was designed as a religious space, deliberately open and not tied to a particular Christian tradition, but certainly religious.
 It is used for religious observances both Jewish (High Holidays) and Christian (Advent, Ash Wednesday, Good Friday, and others), as well as campus religious events (Alumnae/i weekend, Family Weekend, etc.).
 In addition, weddings, funerals, memorials, and baby baptisms and dedications all occur in the chapel.

 Our chapel is also used for a variety of non-religious events - Admissions presentations, lectures, concerts, dramatic performances, and more.

 It is important that all events that occur within the chapel recognize the sacred history and nature of the space.
-This is particularly true of the two religious pieces that are permanent parts of the chapel.
+This is particularly true of the one religious piece that is a permanent part of the chapel.
 The first is the cross, hung at the front of the chapel.
 The curtain is readily available to cover the cross when it is not appropriate to the event.
-The second religious piece is the altar, what looks like a white table at the front of the chapel.
-For Christians, the altar table is often used to hold the elements of communion (or Eucharist, or Mass).
-For Jews, it may hold the Torah or other religious artifacts.
-It is certainly appropriate to put candles, flowers , a cross or other religious symbol on the table.
-It is not appropriate for it to be used as furniture for sitting or lying down.

-If you have questions about whether something in your event is appropriate for the chapel, contact Cynthia Terry, college chaplain, (x6048, firstname.lastname@example.org, office in the chapel basement).
+If you have questions about whether something in your event is appropriate for the chapel, contact Maeba Jonas, college chaplain, (410-337-6048, email@example.com, office in the chapel basement).

 Jewish Student Center

+The Multifaith Prayer and Meditation Space is in Bacon 104 (Mary Fisher).
 This space is designed for students, faculty, and staff seeking a quiet place to meditate and/or pray.
-The space is supplied with Muslim prayer rugs, Qur'an and scarves; Buddhist meditation cushions and benches; a Hindu idol; Unitarian-Universalist chalice and hymnal; Jewish prayer books and havdalah spice box; crystals and plants for wiccan and pagan observances; Christian Bibles and prayer books; and more.
-Email email@example.com to request OneCard access.
+The space is supplied with Muslim prayer rugs, Qur'an and scarves; Buddhist meditation cushions and benches; Hindu idols; Unitarian-Universalist chalice and hymnal; Jewish prayer books and havdalah spice box; crystals and plants for wiccan and pagan observances; Christian Bibles and prayer books; and more.
+Email firstname.lastname@example.org to request the entry code.